*** denotes a new item listed

 BETH EL JUDAICA AND GIFTS

 We are here for all of your Judaica and gift needs!
 Great hostess gifts for any occasion and items for all ages.
 Now carrying rainbow looms and bands!
-Shop hours when Religious School is in session: Tuesdays and Wednesdays, 4:00 to 6:15 pm; Sundays, 9:30 am to 12:30 pm.
+The shop is now closed and will re-open on Sunday, January 5.
+Regular shop hours when Religious School is in session are Tuesdays and Wednesdays, from 4:00 to 6:15 pm; and Sundays, 9:30 am to 12:30 pm.

 Volunteer to work in the shop and receive a 10% discount on purchases you make during your shift.
 For more information or to schedule an appointment, contact firstname.lastname@example.org.